AdobeDocs/commerce-frontend-core/src/pages/javascript/mixins.md

 A base class includes the methods from a mixin instead of inheriting from it.
 This allows you to add to or augment the behavior of the base class by adding different mixins to it.

-This topic contains information on how you can use JavaScript mixins to overwrite component methods in Magento.
+This topic contains information on how you can use JavaScript mixins to overwrite component methods.

 ## Mixin scope

 The scope of a module's mixin depends on its directory location under the `view` directory.
-This allows you to target component instances in specific areas in Magento.
+This allows you to target component instances in specific areas.

 The following table maps a directory location to the [application area] a mixin affects: